ctflags/app/README.md

 ## Purpose

-Sample webapp to be used for CTF session
+Web application to be used for CTF session.
+It provides a participant access to check the flags found, and an admin access to follow the leaderboard.

 ## Running it locally